arthurjeannerot/bqnt_apps/readme.md

 ## About Me

 I am an API specialist for Bloomberg in London with a strong interest in the intersection of technology and finance.
 I have developed a range of applications using Bloomberg's BQuant platform, leveraging its rich set of data, analytics, and visualization tools to delve into various use cases in the financial markets.
+Since joining the API Specialist team in 2020, I have developed a fondness for programming and app development, and am now looking to transition into a software engineering role in the next few years.

 ## Applications